 Mr. Hall directed the New York premiere of THE RELIGION THING, and other past credits include directing Austin Pendleton in the one-man play KEATS, both off-Broadway and in Los Angeles, and the World Premiere of DUSE'S FEVER on Theatre Row.
 His production of ALTAR BOYZ opened the Auburn Public Theater as part of the Finger Lakes Musical Theater Festival, where he also directed GENTLEMEN PREFER BLONDES.
 He has directed multiple casts of FOREVER PLAID, and has received accolades for his productions of THE DYING GAUL, OF MICE AND MEN, and THE LONESOME WEST among others.
 He directed the short film, “Second Glance,” starring Valerie Wright and Robert Clohessy, which has been seen at film festivals across the country.
 He directs the annual New York Industry Showcase for DRAMA UK, a consortium of the top drama schools in Great Britain.

 Mr. Hall started his career as a theatre professional as a performer acting in plays and musicals as well as dancing in modern dance companies and musicals.
 Prior to joining the faculty of USF in 2015, he taught for ten years on the faculty at CAP 21 in New York City.
 In addition to CAP 21, he has taught at Pace University, The Growing Studio and Broadway Classroom.
 He holds a BA in English from University of California at Berkeley and an MFA in directing from Rutgers University.
-He will be a month-long resident teacher at MTB this July.
+He will be a month-long resident teacher and stage director at MTB this July.